marpon/Print_to_Pdf/README.md

 And some sample code to work with.

-Print2pdf.bas is the source for creating the Print2Pdf.exe cmd line tool to convert files to pdf.
+Print2pdf.bas is the source for creating the Print2Pdf.exe :   a cmd line tool to convert files to pdf.

 The Print2Pdf_32.exe and Print2Pdf_64.exe, are the compiled exe for 32 and 64 bits,
 given only for the ones who do not know how to use freebasic compiler.